mlesniak/old-data-import/README.md

+# Introduction

+Small example to write a file to HDFS.

-# Exception: Caused by: org.apache.hadoop.ipc.RemoteException: Permission denied
+### Exception: Caused by: org.apache.hadoop.ipc.RemoteException: Permission denied

 To access the HDFS-filesystem of the cluster, the current user $USER has to have an account on the namenode and write permissions to the directory.
 For the Cloudera-VM this means (for $USER == mlesniak)